jay3332/ril/README.md

 ### Rendering Text
 RIL provides a streamlined interface for rendering text.

-There are two ways to render text: with a `FontSegment` or with a `FontLayout`.
-A `FontSegment` is faster and more lightweight than a `FontLayout` (and it's cloneable, unlike `FontLayout`), but lacks many of the features of a `FontLayout`.
+There are two ways to render text: with a `TextSegment` or with a `TextLayout`.
+A `TextSegment` is faster and more lightweight than a `TextLayout` (and it's cloneable, unlike `TextLayout`), but lacks many of the features of a `TextLayout`.

-A `FontSegment` supports only one font and either represents a segment in a `FontLayout`, or it can be directly rendered more efficiently than a `FontLayout`.
-You should only use `FontLayout` if you need what `FontSegment` can't provide.
+A `TextSegment` supports only one font and either represents a segment in a `TextLayout`, or it can be directly rendered more efficiently than a `TextLayout`.
+You should only use `TextLayout` if you need what `TextSegment` can't provide.

-`FontLayout`s support anchor-style text-alignment, and can be used to render text with multiple fonts and styles, such as different sizes or colors.
-It also provides the ability to grab the dimensions of the text before rendering such as width and height. `FontSegment` cannot do this.
+`TextLayout`s support anchor-style text-alignment, and can be used to render text with multiple fonts and styles, such as different sizes or colors.
+It also provides the ability to grab the dimensions of the text before rendering such as width and height. `TextSegment` cannot do this.

-#### Render text with a `FontSegment`:
+#### Render text with a `TextSegment`:
 ```rust
 let mut image = Image::new(512, 256, Rgb::black());
 // Open the font at the given path.
 You can try using `Font::from_bytes` along with the `include_bytes!` macro